-My goals in SRS surgery are to create as normal a vagina and introitus as possible, provide maximal clitoral and vaginal sensation, furnish a deep vagina allowing satisfactory sexual intercourse, and minimize disfiguring scars.
+My goals in GCS (Gender Confirmation Surgery) are to create as normal a vagina and introitus as possible, provide maximal clitoral and vaginal sensation, furnish a deep vagina allowing satisfactory sexual intercourse, and minimize disfiguring scars.
 To accomplish these goals, many small steps are necessary that require time, patience, and expertise.
 This operation is both cosmetic and reconstructive, so maximum attention to detail is necessary to achieve the best result.

 PENILE SKIN INVERSION TECHNIQUE:

 A portion of the glans (head of the penis) with its nerve supply is converted into the clitoris.
 This sensitive clitoris maintains normal erogenous sexual sensation and allows my patients to have orgasms.
 (FIGURE 1) Other techniques amputate the glans or invert it into the vagina, usually without maintaining normal sexual sensation; these procedures usually use spongy tissue surrounding the urethra to create a clitoris.
 During the clitoris creation, I use a small amount of penile skin just below the glans to create a clitoral hood.
 The testicles are removed.
 (FIGURE 2)